Hours: 7 a.m.-7 p.m., Monday-Friday

 Twin Rivers MRI provides the best technology in the St. Louis region.
-Located on the ground floor of Alton Memorial Hospital, the Center features an open MRI and a super high-definition 3T MRI.
+Located on the ground floor of Alton Memorial Hospital, the Center features a super high-definition 3T MRI.

 Magnetic resonance imaging (MRI) is a non-invasive medical test that helps physicians diagnose and treat medical conditions.
 MRI uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 Images can be examined on a computer monitor or copied to a CD.
 MRI does not use ionizing radiation (X-rays).